-Recently, I made an appointment with a shutters and blinds saleswoman to visit my house.
-It was a free home design consult, with the ultimate hope that she sell me a bunch of products.
+Once when I was remodeling, I had an appointment for a window treatments saleswoman to stop by my house.
+The consult was free with the hope that she would sell me a bunch of window shades.

-Just know that academic institutions and your employer will make some assumptions about your wealth based on the car you drive.
+Ultimately, be aware that many academic institutions and employers make assumptions about your wealth based on the car you drive.

-I’ve told this story before, but while I was in banking, I once hired a 22-year-old first-year analyst to work with me.
-He turned out to be a pretty cocky guy who didn’t follow instructions.
-It was only after he joined the firm that we discovered how truly immature he was.
+I’ve told this story before, but while I was in banking, I once hired a 22-year-old first-year analyst.
+Unfortunately, he turned out to be a pretty cocky and immature guy.

-He drove a $50,000 Acura MDX SUV to work.
-His car was more expensive than 70% of the cars in the employee parking lot.
-Everybody found out.
-Not only did everybody find out what car he drove, but everybody also learned that his parents had bought the car for him.
-Since he was already not well-liked for his attitude, owning an expensive car exacerbated his work standing even more.
+He drove a $50,000 Acura MDX SUV to work, which was more expensive than 70% of the cars in the employee parking lot.
+Everybody quickly found out that his parents bought it for him.
+He already had a bad attitude working against him.
+And then his expensive car made things even worse.